BonQerss/p3ppc.expandedsubmenu/README.md

-# This is the current work in progress github page for the Expand Sub Menu project for P3P.
+# This is the current work in progress github page for the Expanded Sub Menu project for P3P.

 ## What is planned and what is implemented?